 But while there are many natural pearls found in many parts of the world, there are also cultured pearls – pearls that are grown in special labs.
 In the end, both types of pearls are beautiful and durable, and give the wearer a timeless appearance of class and elegance.

-When shopping for pearl jewelry, whether you’re going into a store or browsing a website such as http://www.nationalpearl.com/pearl-bracelets.html, you will want to first familiarize yourself with the types of pearl jewelry offered.
+When shopping for pearl jewelry, whether you’re going into a store or browsing a website such as National Pearl, you will want to first familiarize yourself with the types of pearl jewelry offered, as well as how to care for your pearl jewelry.
 In addition to different types of pearls (such as freshwater and saltwater, natural and cultured), there are different types of settings that pearls are placed into, especially in terms of necklaces.
 Bib necklaces, for instance, offer several strands of pearls that are gathered together; but while a bib necklace offers long strands, a choker or collar necklace is short and designed to be worn high and around the neck.
 Princess necklaces are one strand that is 17 to 19 inches in length, and is probably the most popular type of pearl necklace available.
 For formal occasions, look for opera, matinee, and rope necklaces, which offer long stands with intricate weaving of pearls, and sometimes the inclusion of other jewels.

 There’s a lot to think about when considering a pearl jewelry purchase.
 Armed with a little knowledge, you can make an informed decision.